 Your child’s class teacher will be happy to give the parent/carer more information about your child’s learning and progress.

 At both schools, we have Enhanced Support Classes (ESC).
 The curriculum is differentiated to suit all abilities and learning needs.
-At WCP there is one enhanced support class and at WP there are two streamed enhanced support classes.

 How WP and WCP adapts the curriculum and the learning environment for pupils with SEND